Quantum field theory treatment of oscillations of Dirac neutrinos in external fields: Discussion

+It would be interesting to consider the spin-flavor precession of Dirac neutrinos with an arbitrary matrix of magnetic moments in frames of QFT.
+However, the Feynman diagrams in Fig.~\ref{fig:feyndiag}, leading to the Dyson Eqs.~\eqref{eq:Dyseqab} and~\eqref{eq:Dyseqaa}, seem to be branching in this situation.
+The summation of this kind of infinite series is likely to be quite challenging.
+We plan to study this issue in one of our forthcoming works.

 We have revealed a peculiarity of the treatment of the spin-flavor precession of Dirac neutrinos in frames of QFT.
 This formalism involves both a source, a neutrino propagation, and a detector as inherent parts.
 Since our model of a detector is based on the standard model physics, where right-handed neutrinos are sterile, we cannot describe the channel like $\nu_{e\mathrm{L}}\to\nu_{\mu\mathrm{R}}$.
-From the mathematical point of view, the matrix element for $\nu_{e\mathrm{L}}\to\nu_{\mu\mathrm{R}}$ is zero since the leptonic current in Eq.~(\ref{eq:lepcurr}) is based on left chiral projections.
-On the contrary, the process like $\nu_{e\mathrm{L}}\to\nu_{\mu\mathrm{R}}$ is allowed in QM description which is provided in Sec.~\ref{sec:QMSFP}; cf. Eq.~(\ref{eq:PeLmuR}).
+On the contrary, the process like $\nu_{e\mathrm{L}}\to\nu_{\mu\mathrm{R}}$ can be formally studied in QM description which is provided in Sec.~\ref{sec:QMSFP}; cf. Eq.~(\ref{eq:PeLmuR}).
+In frames of the used model of neutrino oscillations, the spin-flavor precession of active left electron neutrinos is manifest as the deficit of these active particles.

 It is the main difference between the Dirac and Majorana cases.
-In the latter situation, the process like $\nu_{e}\to\bar{\nu}_{\mu}$ is well possible in the QFT formalism.
+In the latter situation, the process like $\nu_{e}\to\bar{\nu}_{\mu}$ is well defined in the QFT formalism.
 The marker of such a spin-flavor precession is the appearance of an antimuon in a detector.

 In frames of QFT, the impact of a magnetic field on the spin-flavor precession of Dirac neutrinos can be judged indirectly by studying the channels like $\nu_{e\mathrm{L}}\to\nu_{e\mathrm{L}}$ or $\nu_{e\mathrm{L}}\to\nu_{\mu\mathrm{L}}$, which involve only left-handed particles.
 We have derived in details the propagators contributing to the $\nu_{e\mathrm{L}}\to\nu_{\mu\mathrm{L}}$ channel.
 As in the matter case, these propagators are also based on the solution of the Dyson equations which are equivalent to summing up the infinite series of Feynman diagrams in Figs.~\ref{fig:f2c} and~\ref{fig:f2d}.